Jesus Is King: Sequels

 On January 16, 2020, a snippet of "Up from the Ashes" was leaked online, featuring production from Dr. Dre.
 In February 2020, American record producer and Dr. Dre associate Dawaun Parker alluded to his involvement on the album.
 In March 2020, a reworked version of "LA Monster", featuring production and mixing done by Dr. Dre, leaked online.
 West reconfirmed the Dr. Dre rework of Jesus Is King on June 26, 2020, as part of his "#WestDayEver" promotion.
 American rapper Snoop Dogg shared footage of Dr. Dre and West finishing up the album in a recording studio.
 On July 18, 2020, West briefly shared a track list of his then-upcoming tenth studio album Donda that included "Up from the Ashes" (a song initially intended for the Jesus is King sequel).
 On September 18, 2020, West announced on Twitter that American rapper Eminem would feature on the remix of "Use This Gospel".

 In September 2020, producer Dem Jointz hinted at the possibility of the remix album never surfacing, despite its quality content because, in his own words, West was excited over other different projects that were not the remix album.
 Despite the lack of news thereafter, a track titled "Glory" featuring Dr. Dre and Snoop Dogg from this album was used in a Beats Electronics commercial that debuted on August 5, 2021.
 The song "Up From The Ashes", which was originally slated to be a track on Jesus is King Part II, was released officially on November 14, 2021, bundled with the deluxe track listing of Donda.
 The Eminem remix version of the song "Use This Gospel", also originally intended for Jesus is King Part II, was released within the DJ Khaled album God Did on August 26, 2022.

+On September 25, 2023, Jesus Is King II finally surfaced online in leaks.
+The album featured guest appearances from Eminem, Snoop Dogg, Anderson .Paak, Travis Scott, Pusha T, 2 Chainz, Marsha Ambrosius, and ASAP Ferg.